hershaw/python-rest-challenge/README.md

 Behave is brilliant, I reuse many of the steps.
 Some more could be done though.

 For testing I've used a real db connection instead of a mock object.
+I suppose that a standard way of testing it exists.

+I used flask\_rest because I like the organization of HTTP methods in classes, I also like to have all the app url defined together.

+The test are the original ones.

+I found the challenge reasonable to be done with 5 hours if now the tecnologies involved.
+In my case I spent many time  setting up the environment and learning and combining them.

 ## Some useful notes for programs I used
 ### MONGODB